 Parking Fees: All students parking a vehicle on the campus must pay the parking fees listed below, regardless of the number of units for which they are enrolled.

-There will be a strict enforcement of parking regulations requiring students to have parking permits the first day of the term; there is not a “grace period” for obtaining your permit.
-Semester permits are purchased online through the student web portal: MyVCCCD.
-Permits will be delivered by mail to the address provided at the time of purchase.
+There will be strict enforcement of parking regulations requiring students to have parking permits on the first day of the term; there is no “grace period” for obtaining your permit.
+Semester virtual permits purchased online through the student web portal: MyVCCCD.
+No paper permits or window stickers will be issued.
+All students and visitors must register their vehicle license plate when purchasing parking permits.

 Parking Fees are Subject to Change at the Discretion of the Governing Board